Achievable logoAchievable logo

 An investor owns 10,000 shares of a 5%, $100 par callable preferred stock.
 Interest rates fall to 3% and the issuer calls the shares at par.
 The investor reinvests the proceeds back into another set of preferred stock with a comparable risk profile and buys 10,000 shares of a 3%, $100 par preferred stock.

-Interest rates fell and the preferred shares were called in this example.
-The investor was originally receiving $50,000 in annual dividends (5% x $100 par x 10,000 shares).
-After the shares were called, they reinvested their funds into a similar set of shares that only provide $30,000 of annual dividends (3% x $100 par x 10,000 shares).
-This is to be expected when interest rates fall.
-The investor is experiencing call risk, which is the worst form of reinvestment risk.
+In this example, the investor was originally receiving $50,000 in annual dividends (5% x $100 par x 10,000 shares).
+After the shares are called, the investor reinvests in similar preferred stock but now receives only $30,000 in annual dividends (3% x $100 par x 10,000 shares).
+This reduction in income is the practical impact of call risk.

 Key points